 Glyphosate is an herbicide and is widely used in homes and the agricultural industry.
 Glyphosate herbicides target grasses and broadleaf weeds, such as dandelion and clover.

-The glyphosate herbicides are typically sprayed onto the weeds.
+Typically, glyphosate herbicides are sprayed on the weeds.
 The weeds then absorb the glyphosate, which inhibits the plant’s ability to grow, and thus kills the plants.

 Glyphosate is also used in agriculture as a crop desiccant.
-The glyphosate will speed up the drying process of crops like wheat, beans, and oats, and thus improve the harvest yield.
+By speeding up the drying process of crops such as wheat, beans, and oats, glyphosate will improve harvest yields.

 Short-term exposure to glyphosate can cause conjunctivitis.
 If ingested, you may experience throat damages and kidney or liver failure.